 Locally grown foods are becoming incredibly popular.
 Small farms can help increase the supply of nutritious food in an area, strengthen local economies, and make it easier for low-income families to get fruits and vegetables.

 If you are looking for some hands-on volunteer work, find a local farm that needs some help and try your hand at weeding, pruning, and harvesting.
 Contact area farms or agricultural associations to ask about service opportunities.
-Some farms also combine education with volunteering: In Waltham, Massachusetts, for example, the Garden Corps Teen Farm Volunteer program teaches participants about designing, planting, and caring for vegetable gardens.

 To combine agricultural volunteer work with travel, check out Worldwide Opportunities on Organic Farms-USA.
 The groups connects travelers with organic farms looking for help; visitors earn room and board by working half-days on the farm, learning and making cultural connections.